cverrier/cverrier/README.md

-## Hi there 👋 I'm Clément

 Machine Learning Engineer with a passion for computer systems, and understanding how things work at a low level.

 ---

 ### About Me

-🎵 Currently working at [Sonos](https://www.sonos.com/) as a Machine Learning Engineer in the Sonos Voice Control department.
+I'm currently working at [Sonos](https://www.sonos.com/) as a Machine Learning Engineer in the Sonos Voice Control department.

-🎓 Self-taught in computer science with a mathematics background.
-I learned everything from the ground up.

-🤖 Previously worked at [ASUS Robotics & AI Center](https://www.araic.asus.com/) in Taiwan as a Machine Learning Engineer.
+I previously worked at [ASUS Robotics & AI Center](https://www.araic.asus.com/) in Taiwan as a Machine Learning Engineer.

-🌏 Fluent in Mandarin Chinese (self-taught).

-📊 Started my career as a Data Scientist at [HPS Worldwide](https://www.hps-worldwide.com/), designing and implementing machine learning models for credit card fraud detection.
+I started my career as a Data Scientist at [HPS Worldwide](https://www.hps-worldwide.com/), designing and implementing machine learning models for credit card fraud detection.

+I'm fluent in French (native speaker), English, and Mandarin Chinese.

 ---

 ### Current Interests

-- 🦀 **Rust** — Currently learning
+- [**Tract**](https://github.com/sonos/tract) — A neural network inference engine
-- 💬 **Automatic Speech Recognition** — Currently learning
+- **Automatic Speech Recognition** — Currently learning
-- 👁️ **Computer Vision** — Just for fun now
+- **Computer Vision** — Just for fun now
-- ⚡ **GPU Programming & Hardware** — Understanding the low-level mechanics behind deep learning frameworks
+- **GPU Programming & Hardware** — Understanding the low-level mechanics behind deep learning frameworks

 ---